EricGartner47/Korra_Quora_Clone/README.md

 ![Create an Answer](https://github.com/EricGartner47/QuoraClone-GroupProject/blob/main/images/answers.png)

 ## Conclusion and Next Steps
-We are happy with the functionality, but we would like to add more to the styling.
+We are happy with the functionality, however, we wished we were able to complete editing comments.
+Additionally, we would like to add more to the styling to the site to mimic Quora.
+Finally, we plan to complete the bonus features of a voting systems as well as replies to comments.